Conductivity via Analog Electrical Resistance topic

 This is for a very basic conductivity circuit built with a single resistor and an old power cord.
 DC power is briefly supplied across the power cord causing the water to act as one of the resistors on a voltage divider.
 Knowing the voltage of the other resistor in the divider, we can calculate to resistance from the water (and then its electrical conductivity) based on the drop in volage across the divider.

 For this to work, the power across the circuit MUST be turned off between readings.
 If the power to the circuit is left on the water will become polarized and the values will not be valid.
-The water temperature (if used) must be suplied separately for a calculation.
+The water temperature (if used) must be supplied separately for a calculation.

 The Circuit